-4. Single room occupancy (SRO) units are a common type of affordable housing that consists of small, individual rooms for one person, often with shared kitchens and bathrooms.
-In the pilot, all SROs had an in-unit kitchen and bathroom.
+^{4.} Single room occupancy (SRO) units are a common type of affordable housing that consists of small, individual rooms for one person, often with shared kitchens and bathrooms

 Permanent Supportive Housing (PSH), which combines affordable housing with access to wraparound behavioral health services, is one of the most effective tools communities have at their disposal to address homelessness.
-However, the GPL's research on PSH suggests that many locally-led Coordinated Entry Systems face barriers to efficiently placing eligible clients into these units, which leads to long referral timelines and unit vacancies.
+However, the GPL's research on PSH suggests that many locally-led Coordinated Entry Systems face barriers to efficiently placing eligible clients into these units,5 which leads to long referral timelines and unit vacancies.